 Recently my brother and my son joined me at an outdoor event that I was working at.
 Wyatt, my 15 year old who has autism, was not interested in sitting with me so they went for a nice stroll, lunch and later returned to the relative peace and quiet of our van.

 All the changes in a the environment, the sounds, the lights, the crowds were too much.
 In a short period of time, Wyatt had escalated and had a meltdown.
-He has autism, it happens.

-Then my cell phone rang.
-I could see the call was from my brother and I was curious to hear how things were going.
+When my cell phone rang, I could see the call was from my brother and I was curious to hear how things were going.
 However it only took a couple of words from my brother to recognize the alarm and anxiety in his voice.
 He was using what we call his 911 voice.
 This triggered a refined and honed process for me.
 The first step was to calm myself and to walk quickly with an air of relaxation over to where my van was parked, which had become the focus of many people.